Javadyakuza/Octus-Integration-Guide/EVER-to-EVM.md

 # ever to evm tranfer mechanics overview

-1 - first we have to depoist and lock our target token in everscale network.
+1 - first we have to lock/freeze our token in everscale if ever native token and burning it if ever alien token. see also {[alien and native tokens](./concepts.md#alien-tokens)}

-2 - through previous transaction the event contract is deployed on everscale.
+2 - through previous transaction the event contract is deployed on everscale and within a second the relayers will confirm it by voting to the event contract.

-3 - now its time to release the target coin on target evm network which there is two scenarios :

-- 3.1 : if we have chosen to pay the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with ever, our ever is automatically swaped to its native coin and will be payed automatically, so all we can do at this point is to wait.
+3.1 : if we have chosen to pay the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with ever, the [credit backend](./concepts.md#credit-backend) will equalizes balances on both sides and mints token if evm native token or release it if evm alien token, so all we can do at this point is to wait.

-- 3.2 : if have chosen to pay the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with its native coin, its time to release the token by calliing either `saveWithdrawNative` or `saveWithdrawAlien` functions on `MultiVaultFacetWithdraw` contract. for defenition of the those two functions see [concepts](./concepts.md)
+3.2 : if have chosen to pay the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with its native coin, its time to mint the token if evm native token by calliing either `saveWithdrawNative` or release it `saveWithdrawAlien` functions on `MultiVaultFacetWithdraw` contract.

 4 - at this point we have to see the desired amount of target token is deposited to recepient address.

 # evm to ever transfer integration step by step

-1 - in terms of locking assets in everscale to make a cross-chain trannsfer we have three scenarios :

 ### Transfering EVER

-- 1 - we call the `wrap` method on the `Vault` contract :
+- 1 - we call the `wrap` method on the `Vault` contract and lock/freeze our newly minted WEVER in eversale:

 ```solidity
     function wrap(